 4 - CULTIVATING COMMUNITY

-Coordinate in good faith a community focus, giving recognition to volunteers, and ensuring that all organizational requirements of a NAB AFL Auskick centre are adhered to.
-Maintain a community focus.
+Coordinate in good faith a community focus, giving recognition to volunteers, and ensuring that all organisational requirements of a NAB AFL Auskick centre are adhered to.

 5 - MAINTAINING RESOURCES